 Wednesday 22 July … Registration Closed

 Moving on from the Lockdown ….
 The Social Justice Perspective with Jonathan Cox from Citizen UK

 Building Community relationships that support Social Justice

 Moving on from the Lockdown ….
-The Theological Perspective with Dr Lindsay Hall Director of Vocations for the Diocese of Lichfield
+The Theological Perspective with Dr Lindsey Hall Director of Vocations for the Diocese of Lichfield